danielmusselwhite/portfolioWebsite/README.md

 ![Diagram](./_docs/img/architecture.png)

-- Flow chart explaining basic architecture of the app
+- Flow chart explaining basic architecture of the application

 # To Deploy: